Cherry Tomato Tart with Herbed Ricotta

 The inspiration behind this recipe:

-If you ever come to my house, something you’ll always find is cherry or grape tomatoes on our kitchen island.
+If you ever come to my house, something you’ll always find are cherry or grape tomatoes on our kitchen island.
 These seem to be one type of tomato that’s edible and tastes like a tomato all year round.
 It’s also one variety of tomato we actually have success growing.

 This year, we have a crazy abundance of these little things–both cherry and grape!

 We’re also running out of ways to use our fresh basil bounty.
-Roasted Cherry Tomato Tart with Herbed Ricotta was the perfect way to use some of both!
+Cherry Tomato Tart with Herbed Ricotta was the perfect way to use some of both!
 And it’s super easy!

 - Start with frozen, purchased puff pastry sheets.
 I’ve gone to the trouble of making my own puff pastry and even discussed it with Julia Child at one of her book signings!
 She didn’t think it was very difficult but then again, I was talking to JULIA CHILD!
-Make your own if you’re so inclined, but frozen puff pastry sheets work perfectly for this Roasted Cherry Tomato Tart with Herbed Ricotta.
+Make your own if you’re inclined, but frozen puff pastry sheets work perfectly for this Cherry Tomato Tart with Herbed Ricotta.

 - Then using a straight edge to guide you (I used the rolling pin), score the pastry with a knife to create an outer crust.
 Be careful to not cut all the way through.